StephenBanbury/jekyll-blank-template/_posts/2019-02-04-week-one-creative-assignment.markdown

 * Each player would then have the opportunity to play their response to that theme.
 Once all players have submitted their responses, everyone will vote on their favourite.
 Players would be prevented from voting for their own.
 The winning phrase would then be appended to the track and the others put into a ‘theme pot’.

 * Points would be accumulated when a player's idea is voted in.
-The build-up of points would allow successful players to replace phrases or themes with their prefered options, or even to suggest amendments to the arrangement itself.
+The build-up of points would allow successful players to replace phrases or themes with their preferred options, or even to suggest amendments to the arrangement itself.

 * The game would end when the arrangement plan put forward at the start (and potentially amended during game-play) has been completed.
 The winner will have the most points and will have had the biggest influence on the resulting song / track / masterpiece!